Anew McMaster: Stage career

 Of his time touring with McMaster in 1957 the actor Henry Woolf later recalled:

 [McMaster] had a very strict rule for employment – he hired whoever would accept the least money.
 So the quality of the company was, how shall we say, uneven...
 We did eight different Shakespeare plays a week, and then on Sundays, we’d put on a murder mystery or a romance or something...
 He had a superb voice, and very tall striking figure, and he didn’t have any inhibitions.
 He acted as if it was the most natural thing in the world for someone to act.
 It wasn’t ham; it wasn’t melodrama.
 If there was a height to be scaled, he would do it.
 He didn’t know much about the ‘Method’, or all these dogmas; he was a natural man, who felt things, very strongly.
 Little did I realise I was taking part in something that would disappear for ever.
 It was a wonderful thing, a missionary thing, bringing great plays to fairly remote areas.

 McMaster's only film role was an uncredited appearance as the Judge in Sword of Sherwood Forest (1960).

 Personal life

 In 1924 McMaster married the actress and designer Marjorie Willmore (1894–1970), the sister of Micheál Mac Liammóir.
 They had two children, the actors John Christopher McMaster (1925–1995) and Mary-Rose McMaster (1926–2018).

 Anew McMaster died aged 70 at his home in Dublin in Ireland in 1962.
-He is buried with his wife in Deans Grange Cemetery in County Dublin.